omgitsalex/node-challenge/readme.md

 ## Notes

 1. All tests are passing, requested functionality from "project" section below is working
-2. I made an attempt at the bonus, but when more than 20+ packages are downloaded at a time, the program may intermittently fail.
+2. I made an attempt at the bonus and changing the COUNT env variable will cause the program to download a different number of packages.
+However, when more than 20+ packages are downloaded at a time, the program may intermittently fail.
-3. Making heavy use of async series appeared to prevent the problem in #2, but came at such a significant tradeoff in speed that it didn't seem worth it.
+3. Making heavy use of async series functions appeared to prevent the problem in #2, but came at such a significant tradeoff in speed that it didn't seem worth it to have as the implementation.

 ## Project